birnbaum/flwr-lowcarb/README.md

 ### Evaluation 30s (35s)

-We evaluated our approach on a concrete use case:
+We tested our approach on a concrete use case:
 - 100 hospitals distributed over 14 locations want to train a common model for detecting thorax diseases.
 - however, for data privacy reasons they cannot share their patients xrays so they go for a federated learning approach.